 "Yeah, we'd better."

-Conn wasn't dressed like a cop, though his black carbonsuit was augmented with the military-styled chest, back, and shoulder plates that both the DLE and private security forces.
+Conn wasn't dressed like a cop, though his black carbonsuit was augmented with the military-styled chest, back, and shoulder plates that both the DLE and private security forces wear.
 Conn's armor was ceramic, the top of the line in protection unless one could afford the very rare, very expensive plates made of laconia.
 Laconia was found only on the third planet in the Algo system, Dezo, where it was mined and refined.
 The refining process itself was extraordinarily expensive, resulting in a finished product that while harder than any known substance yet light and flexible, bore a price tag even more astonishing than its qualities.

 The schematics of the city block Conn had found included with Nile's download showed that Ham's Circuit Stop had a back door that let onto an alley behind the building, so he had taken steps to close it.
 His backup, two cops assisted by two Whistle robots, was waiting in the alley.
 As for Conn and Abren, they went right in the front door.